influxdata/flux/libflux/flux/FLUXDOC.md

 #### Description

-This section follows the same guidelines as those outlined in the `Description` section under the `Documenting Packages` heading earlier in this document.
+Package value descriptions are the same as [package descriptions](#description) above.

 _Example:_

-Here's what the doc comment might look like for the hypothetical constant forty-two from the math package.
+Here's what the doc comment might look like for a fictional constant `fortyTwo` from the math package.

 ```
 // fortyTwo is the integer 42.
 //
-// The constant fortyTwo can be used to deteremine the answer to import questions
+// The constant fortyTwo can be used to deteremine the answer to important questions.
 //
 // ```
 // import "math"